HappyLDE/elemsio-tw-jit/README.md

 # elemsio-tw-jit

-Elemsio TailwindCSS JIT Compiler that returns purged Tailwind CSS classes and their definitions, minimized!
+TailwindCSS JIT Compiler that returns purged Tailwind CSS classes and their definitions, minimized!

-# usage
+# Usage

 classesStr can be the whole HTML page code